Home Compare LEG.DE vs VNA.DE

 LEG Immobilien vs Vonovia: Which Stock Looks Stronger in 2026?

-LEG Immobilien SE holds the cleaner structural position, with the lead spread across profitability and growth.
+LEG Immobilien SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Vonovia SE does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON